About

 What is tenosynovial giant cell tumor (TGCT)?

-TGCT is a disease where tumors form in the body's joints that cause pain, inflammation, and loss of function.
-While non‑cancerous, the disease can permanently damage the joint and surrounding tissue.
+TGCT, formerly known as pigmented villonodular synovitis (PVNS), is a rare disease where non-malignant (benign) tumors form in the joint, causing pain, stiffness, and loss of function.
+Over time, these changes can permanently affect the joint and nearby tissues.

-There are 11-50 cases of TGCT per million people annually.
+There are only 11-50 cases of TGCT per million people each year.

 92